 A Swedish golfer whose steady brilliance on the course was matched by her historic role as the first non-British captain of the European Solheim Cup team.

-Carin Koch's golf game was defined not by overpowering force but by a serene, unflappable precision that made her one of Europe's most reliable competitors.
-Turning professional in the mid-1990s, she quickly found success on the Ladies European Tour, her smooth swing and deft putting touch yielding multiple victories.
-Her consistency earned her a spot on two European Solheim Cup teams as a player, where she compiled an impressive undefeated record in the event's fierce match-play atmosphere.
-This team prowess led to her landmark appointment in 2015 as the European team's captain, breaking a long tradition of British leadership.
-While her team narrowly lost a dramatic contest in Germany, her captaincy was widely praised for its calm, inclusive leadership.
-Beyond the Solheim Cup, Koch built a solid transatlantic career, contending in majors and securing wins that cemented her status as a cornerstone of Swedish golf's golden generation.
+Carin Koch captained the European Solheim Cup team in 2015, breaking a long tradition of British leadership.
+Turning professional in the mid-1990s, she won multiple events on the Ladies European Tour with a smooth swing and deft putting touch.
+Her consistency earned her two Solheim Cup appearances as a player, where she compiled an undefeated record.
+While her team narrowly lost a dramatic contest in Germany, her captaincy received praise for its calm, inclusive leadership.
+Koch also built a solid transatlantic career, contending in majors and securing wins as a cornerstone of Swedish golf's golden generation.

 1965–1980